bahrus/xtal-element/README.md

 <details>
     <summary>à la carte vs. buffet</summary>

 For many developers, a key criteria in evaluating which component library they like is based exclusively on how little "fuss" is required to create a new component.
 I can totally relate to this concern.
-However, every principle, including KISS, follows a law of diminishing returns.

-There are two extremes to consider:
+However, in practice, there are two extremes to consider:

-1. Creating a component meant to have a minimum footprint, while being highly reusable, leverageable in multiple frameworks / no frameworks, loading synchronously / asynchronously, bundled / not bundled, etc.
+1. Creating, with tender loving care, a component meant to have a minimum footprint, while being highly reusable, leverageable in multiple frameworks / no frameworks, loading synchronously / asynchronously, bundled / not bundled, etc.
-2. Creating a local component only to be used in a specific way by one application or one component.
+2. RAD-style creation of a local component only to be used in a specific way by one application or one component.

 There's a lot of room in between these two extremes that should also be supported.

-The way xtal-element looks at this problem is via à la carte vs. buffet.
+The way xtal-element looks at this problem is via the à la carte vs. buffet duality paradox.

-We'll first be laboriously walking through the primitive building blocks xtal-element provides, and see how the developer can pick and choose precisely which building blocks to utilize.
+We'll first be laboriously walking through the primitive building blocks xtal-element provides, and see how the developer can pick and choose precisely which functions/classes to utilize.
 If you are developing a non-visual component, why bear the weight of the visual display machinery, for example?
-This à la carte approach is better suited for components that are closer in spirit to the first extreme listed above.
+This *à la carte* approach is better suited for components that are closer in spirit to the first extreme listed above.

+[Catalyst](https://github.github.io/catalyst/) takes the same approach.

 If you want to skip over the tender loving care / tedious discussion needed for developing the first type of component, skip to [the low ceremony solution xtal component section](https://github.com/bahrus/xtal-element#private-low-ceremony-xtal-components).
+You may then want to slowly review the first section as needed, in order to better understand the under pinnings.

 </details>